Vaping epidemic from e-cigarettes, vape products - The Brown and White

 He said Juuls are easy to carry around and are not stigmatized like cigarettes or other bulky e-cigarettes or vape products.

-“Juuling” also has a social element that encourages more people to start and continue vaping.
+“Juuling” also has a social element that encourages more to start and continue vaping.

 “If one of my friends has a Juul, I’m ten times more likely to ask him for a rip,” Coraggio said.